 “My wife and I really enjoy and appreciate your daily messages on TV.
 I have looked through your website and I have a question concerning your position on a certain issue which is very important to us.
 Do you believe that a person can lose his salvation or do you believe that once a person is saved it is forever (John 6 & John 10 etc)?
 Thank you for you excellent Bible studies.”

 Thank you for your question, Dennis.
-This is an emotionally charged, theological tug of war and has been for quite some time.
+This is a theological tug of war and has been for quite some time.
 If I’m being completely honest, I just want to walk up and cut the rope!
-Not because these types of debates are dubious or incredulous, but rather because I think this question, in particular, is misleading and poorly framed; proliferated by the over-rationalization of tightly wound abstract theological systems where common sense and practical understanding are caught up, even tangled, in a web of theories and what-ifs.
-And because of this, eternal security is more so escorted, if not at times dominated, by a misunderstanding of belief, love, and moral responsibility.
+Not because these types of debates are dubious or incredulous, but rather because I think this question of how salvation works, in particular, is misleading and poorly framed.
+It has been proliferated by an over-rationalization of tightly wound abstract theological systems where common sense, practical understanding, and living out the Christian life are caught up, even tangled, in a web of theories and what-ifs.
+In turn, it has also caused a lot of insecurity for some people and now carries with it a lot of needless emotional baggage.
+And because of this, the doctrine of eternal security (or perseverance of the saints) is escorted, if not at times dominated, by a deep misunderstanding of belief, love, and moral responsibility.
 Which is to say, I think the real trouble is how this debate translates from academia into practical space and the everyday world.
-While Pastor Rod and I are convinced that Scripture testifies to eternal security of true believers (John 6:35-40, 10:28-30; Ephesians 1:13-14, 4:30; Romans 8:35-39; 1 Corinthians 3:10-15, 5:1-5), justified by the inner witness of the Holy Spirit, the debate itself is misrepresented and, in my view, a symptom of a greater issue.
+While Pastor Rod and I are deeply convinced that Scripture testifies to eternal security of true believers (John 6:35-40, 10:28-30; Ephesians 1:13-14, 4:30; Romans 8:35-39; 1 Corinthians 3:10-15, 5:1-5), justified by the inner witness of the Holy Spirit, the debate itself is misrepresented and, in my view, a symptom of a greater issue.

 Let’s consider both sides of the debate carefully from a practical vantage point, and then bear with me as I explain why I think the debate itself stands on a pretense of philosophical exacerbation and what the proper Christian sense of salvation ought to embrace.